cmicali/kickstart/README.md

 Overview
 ========

+Daily game changer branch.

 Kickstart is a skeleton app and lightwieght framework for Java web apps.
 The purpose is to make starting projects as low-effort as possible.

-Test

 Features
 --------